 MSc – Marketing and Consumer Studies

 In order for a business to succeed, decision makers must be able to understand the behaviour and trends of consumers.
-Our MSc in Marketing and Consumer Studies focuses on examining, understanding and influencing consumers and will equip you with the skills and expertise needed to manage large research projects.
-It will also prepare you to pursue a career in marketing, brand management, product development, market research, and consumer protection policy as well as provide excellent training towards the pursuit of a PhD in marketing, consumer behaviour or a related business discipline.
+The MSc in Marketing and Consumer Studies program focuses on examining, understanding and influencing consumers and will equip you with the skills and expertise needed to manage large-scale research projects.
+It will further prepare you to pursue a career in marketing, brand management, product development, market research, and consumer protection policy.
+The program also provides an excellent training towards the pursuit of a PhD in marketing, consumer behaviour or a related business discipline.

 You'll complete your MSc degree within two years.
 During the first year, you'll focus on your coursework and collaborate with faculty and fellow peers on research projects.
 You'll then be given guidance from an advisory committee to complete your research and develop a strong thesis.

 Graduates of this program pursue careers in a number of unique areas in marketing, advertising and public sector, including;